our pastor

 In her years of service, Earnestine has served in lay, clergy and community positions such as Associate Pastor, serving as a teacher, preacher and administrator.
 She has served as President of the South GA Conference BMCR (Black Methodist for Church Renewal), Host of the South Columbus Connection Christian Radio Show, Columbus, GA, and Partners in Education (PIE), Columbus Family Connection, and the Georgia Roundtable for Prison Reform and Interfaith Children’s Ministry Coalition.

-Earnestine in her former professional career was a Human Resources Professional at a Fortune 100 Insurance Company in Columbus, GA.
-She was also the Human Resources Director of two Textile industrial plants in Eufaula, AL.
+In her former professional career, Earnestine was a Human Resources professional at a Fortune 100 insurance company in Columbus, GA.
+She was also the Human Resources Director of two textile industrial plants in Eufaula, AL.

-Rev. Campbell earned a B.S. degree in Human Resources from Troy University, Troy, AL and her Master of Divinity from Gammon Theological Seminary of the Interdenominational Theological Center, Atlanta, GA.
+She earned a B.S. degree in Human Resources from Troy University, Troy, AL, and her Master of Divinity from Gammon Theological Seminary of the Interdenominational Theological Center, Atlanta, GA.
 She is a native of Phenix City, AL, and Columbus, GA.
 Her husband is Robert Campbell, and they have two adult children, Tristan and Lauren.

 Earnestine’s life’s mantle: I believe that God forms, calls, and anoints His people to care for all in the sacredness of humanity.
 Jeremiah 1:5: “Before I formed you in the womb I knew you, before you were born I set you apart.”